 In 1823, Schubert had written incidental music for the play Rosamunde by the poet Helmina of Chézy.
 While the play was a failure, the music was a success.
 But the overture, despite its name, has nothing to do with the play.
 At a later date, a publisher printed Schubert’s overture to Die Zauberharfe as the prelude to the Rosamunde music.
 After the interval, the programme continues with two works by Maurice Ravel: La Valse, that ecstatic apotheosis of the Viennese waltz, in which the French composer draws performers and listeners into a breathtaking musical maelstrom.
 Ravel was commissioned by Sergei Diaghilev to write La Valse for a dance project by the Ballets Russes.
 However, Diaghilev rejected it on the grounds that the work is not a ballet, but a portrait of ballet.
 As a result, La Valse became world famous as a purely orchestral piece.

 Ravel evokes an entirely different soundscape in his ballet Daphnis et Chloé which was also written for Diaghilev: lascivious, dream-like, bacchanalian.
-With the Suite No. 2, assembled from parts of the ballet and which begins with softly shimmering sounds of harp and flute and builds with enormous musical intensity to a Dionysian final dance, Zubin Mehta and the Berliner Philharmoniker bring the programme to a close.
+With the Suite No. 2, assembled from parts of the ballet and which begins with softly shimmering sounds of harp and flute and builds with enormous musical intensity to a Dionysian final dance, the Berliner Philharmoniker bring the programme to a close.

 Music from Franz Schubert, Arnold Schoenberg and Maurice Ravel